KermitTheStarlord/Teddy_Bears_SOCSCI201/README.txt

 top_of_head_to_base : top of head to base measure.
 Not available for all teddy bears due to unadapted pictures. ratio_2 : ratio of tip_of_snout_to_back_of_head by top_of_head_to_base.

 Comments : The difference in measurement between the two measurements for the first ratio is centered around 0.
-The difference in measurement between the two measurements for the seconde ratio indicates a very high amount of noises.
+The difference in measurement between the two measurements for the seconde ratio indicates a very high amount of noise.
 IRL calibration shows measuring ratio 2 using pictures is quite inaccurate, whereas measuring ratio 1 is satisfactory.

 Pictures are available at https://github.com/KermitTheStarlord/Teddy_Bears_SOCSCI201/